josegit88/MilaDS/README.md

 ## Motivation

-The study of cluster substructures in galaxy clusters is important for the determine their dynamical status, assembly history, and the evolution of cluster in general.
-In this repo we present a python code version of our **DS+** method for the identification and characterization of substructures in clusters.
+The study of cluster substructures in galaxy clusters is important for determining their dynamical status, assembly history, and the evolution of clusters in general.
+In this repo, we present a Python code version of our **DS+** method for the identification and characterization of substructures in clusters.
 This new method is based on the projected positions and line-of-sight velocities of cluster galaxies, and it is an improvement and extension of the traditional method of [Dressler & Shectman (1988)](https://articles.adsabs.harvard.edu/pdf/1988AJ.....95..985D).
-For especifications or details please check our main paper [DS+, link here](https://www.aanda.org/articles/aa/full_html/2023/01/aa45422-22/aa45422-22.html)
+For specifications or details please check our main paper [DS+, link here](https://www.aanda.org/articles/aa/full_html/2023/01/aa45422-22/aa45422-22.html)

 ## Quick start